vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 ## Usage examples and Readme files

 Vue styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
-Any code block with a language tag of `vue`, `js`, `jsx` or `javascript` will be rendered as a React component with an interactive playground.
+Any code block with a language tag of `vue`, `js`, `jsx` or `javascript` will be rendered as a Vue component with an interactive playground.

     Vue component example: